 The Flagsmith Architecture is based around a server-side flag engine.
-This comes with a number of benefits, but it can increase latency especially when the calls are being made from a location that is not located near the EU - the location of our current API.
+This comes with a number of benefits, but it can increase latency, especially when the calls are being made from a location that is far from the EU; the location of our current API.

 In order to solve this problem we have developed a Global Edge API.
 Our aim for this API is to serve all SDK requests within 100 milliseconds, anywhere in the world.
 In order to achieve this, we are using the following AWS components.

 Once you have had your project added to the beta, all you will need to do is point your SDK to a new Flagsmith Edge API URL.
 This URL will point to our edge Cloudfront CDN.
 That's it!